 Entry fees are non-refundable and non-transferable.
 No exceptions.

-Once we receive and accept your entry, you will not receive a refund if you cannot participate (unless you have selected Transamerica’s Registration Refund Policy); you may not give or sell your race number to anyone else, and you may not transfer your entry fee to future races.
+Once we receive and accept your entry, you will not receive a refund if you cannot participate, you may not give or sell your race number to anyone else, and you may not transfer your entry fee to future races.

-If you attempt to sell your race number, you may be banned from future Rock ‘n’ Roll Marathon Series and affiliated events for three years.
+If you attempt to sell your race number, you may be banned from future Competitor Group events for three years.

-You must be at least 18 years old to participate in the Marathon.
 You must be at least 12 years old to participate in the Half Marathon.
-You must be at least 8 years old to participate in the 5K.
+You must be 10 years old to participate in the 10K.
+You must be 8 years old to participate in the 5K.

 You must be in good health and physically prepared to take on the challenge of a Half Marathon.